 Paria Canyon Permits

 Permits are required for both day hiking and overnight trips in Paria Canyon and Buckskin Gulch.
-Walk-up permits are available for day hiking at the trailheads, but overnight permits must be obtained through the Paria Canyon online permit application system.
-Overnight permits can also be obtained in person the day of your hike, IF there are any permits available.
+Walk-up permits are available for day hiking at the trailheads (no limit on day hikers – $6 fee), but overnight permits must be obtained through the Paria Canyon online permit application system.
+No same-day overnight permits are granted.
+Permits must be picked up within 10 days of your start date from Grand Staircase-Escalante National Monument Visitor Center or Vermilion Cliffs National Monument/Public Lands Information Center.

 The BLM only allows a total of 20 people per day to enter the canyon on overnight permits, and that is across all of the trailheads.
-An overnight permit is $5 per person per day.
+There is a $9 reservation fee per group, and an additional $5 permit fee per person per day.
 Dogs are also allowed for an extra fee of $5 per dog per day.
+When making a reservation, you will reserve the number of days you plan to spend in the canyon, not nights.

-For overnight permits, the reservation system opens up at 12pm Mountain Time on the 1st of every month, 4 months before the month of your hike.
-Refer to the BLM’s chart below to determine when you need to apply.
+For overnight permits, the reservation system opens up at 12pm Mountain Time on the 1st of every month, 3 months before the month of your hike.
+For example, on February 1 permits for May would open.

-On the permit website, the Paria Canyon permit availability calendar shows you when there is availability.
-If a date is green, it means there are permits available to enter the canyon on that day, and the number shown indicates the number of spaces (one space = one person) that are available.
-Red dates mean there are no permits available to start on that day.
+On the permit application website, the calendar shows you when there is availability.
+If a date is blue, it means there are permits available to enter the canyon to backpack on that day, and the number shown indicates the number of spaces (one space = one person) that are available.
+Gray dates mean there are no permits available to start on that day.
 For the best chance of getting a permit for the busiest spring and fall months, you should plan on being on the website right at noon on the day that permits become available.

-Campsites are spread throughout Paria Canyon and tend to be on sandy benches above the river.
-The BLM asks that you choose existing campsites that appear to be worn and avoid creating new sites.
+Campsites are spread throughout Paria Canyon and tend to be on sandy beaches above the river.
+The BLM asks that you choose existing campsites that are at least 200ft away from water and also appear to be worn to avoid creating new sites.
 It was pretty obvious where most of these campsites were, and you can see the three campsites I stayed at marked on the map above.
 The main thing to take into consideration when camping is the location of the fresh water springs, since the springs are the easiest places to obtain water.
+You will need to filter your water on the trail, so be sure to bring a backpacking water filter.
 Campfires are not allowed at any of the sites.

 Our campsites were: